Introduction to PXYEDGE Documentation

 1. Create a PXYEDGE account and obtain your proxy credentials.

-2. Configure username/password authentication or whitelist your server IP.
+2. Configure youraccount/password authentication or whitelist your server IP.

 3. Select a country, state or city when your task requires location targeting.